-For language schools hoping to increase enrollment or improve their visibility on the international stage, a strong marketing plan can be the key to success.
-Marketing plans can help you gain a little extra clarity as to who your prospective student audience is, can help you learn to craft messaging appropriate to them, and provides you with a targeted approach to apply to all your marketing efforts going forward.
+For language schools hoping to increase bookings or improve their visibility on the international stage, a strong marketing plan can be the key to success.
+Marketing strategies can help you gain more clarity as to who your prospective student audience is, craft messaging appropriate to them, and apply a more targeted approach to all your marketing efforts going forward.

 For language schools, there are specific tactics that, when included in a marketing plan, reliably produce excellent results for effective promotion and the gains that come along with it.
 Curious about where to get started?
-Here’s a guide to help you produce an effective plan for marketing your language school.
+Here’s a guide to help you produce an effective marketing strategy for your language school.

-As a first, guiding principle for language school marketing, it is valuable to establish a clear picture of the kinds of individuals you wish to attract to your institution.
+As a guiding principle for your language school marketing strategy, it is valuable to establish a clear picture of the types of individuals you wish to attract to your institution.
 This “persona” should provide a detailed description of the most important characteristics of these prospects, and can be used to inform the messaging you create in your marketing efforts.

 Here are some of the important qualities to consider when crafting your persona:

 - The prospect’s motivations and goals for learning a new language

 - Concerns or potential roadblocks the prospect might face